NemiMoser/Whats-Coding/Readme.md

 ## Acceptance Criteria
 WHEN I go to the homepage
-THEN I am presented with three coding languages to learn from and each section has a written description, an example image, and a ''learn it'' button
+THEN I am presented with three coding languages to learn from and each section has a written description, an example image, and a ''learn more'' button
-WHEN I click the "learn it" button
+WHEN I click the "learn more" button
 THEN I am directed to that specific language
 WHEN I am on each language's page
 THEN I am presented with four examples, a description, a screenshot of the deployed code, the raw code, and a quiz for each subject
 WHEN I click the quiz button
-THEN I am directed to Google to test what I learned
+THEN I am directed to Google to test what I learned WHEN I click the ''next lesson'' button
+THEN I am directed to the next coding language to learn

 ## Live Demo:
 You can view the live demo of the website at [https://nemimoser.github.io/Whats-Coding/] (https://nemimoser.github.io/Whats-Coding/).